The Passion of the Christ: Box office and theatrical run

 The Passion of the Christ opened in the United States on February 25, 2004 (Ash Wednesday, the beginning of Lent).
 It earned $83.8 million from 4,793 screens at 3,043 theaters in its opening weekend and a total of $125.2 million since its Wednesday opening, ranking it fourth overall in domestic opening weekend earnings for 2004 as well as the biggest weekend debut for a February release (until Fifty Shades of Grey was released).
 The film tied with The Lord of the Rings: The Return of the Kings record for having the highest five-day Wednesday opening.
 Moreover, The Passion of the Christ scored the second biggest opening weekend for any R-rated movie, behind The Matrix Reloaded.
 It went on to earn $370.8 million overall in the United States, and remained the highest grossing R-rated film in the domestic market (U.S. & Canada) for 20 years, before the record went to Deadpool & Wolverine in 2024 with a domestic gross of $636.7 million.
 The film sold an estimated 59.6 million tickets in the US in its initial theatrical run.

 In the Philippines, a majority-Catholic country, the film was released on March 31, 2004, rated PG-13 by the Movie and Television Review and Classification Board (MTRCB) and endorsed by the Catholic Bishops Conference of the Philippines (CBCP).
 In Malaysia, government censors initially banned it completely, but after Christian leaders protested, the restriction was lifted, but only for Christian audiences, allowing them to view the film in specially designated theaters.
 In Israel, the film was not banned.
 However, it never received theatrical distribution because no Israeli distributor would market it.

 Despite the many controversies and refusals by some governments to allow the film to be viewed in wide release, The Passion of the Christ earned $612 million worldwide.
 The film was also a relative success in certain countries with large Muslim populations, such as in Egypt, where it ranked 20th overall in its box office numbers for 2004.
 In addition, it witnessed immense popularity in countries like Jordan, Lebanon, Qatar, Syria, and the United Arab Emirates where political parallels with the Israeli–Palestinian conflict resonated with audiences.
 However, it was banned in Bahrain, Kuwait and Saudi Arabia for religious reasons, particularly for depicting Jesus contrary to Islamic teachings.
 The film was the highest grossing non-English-language film of all time until 2017, when it was surpassed by Wolf Warrior 2.

+The film returned to theaters from September 10-17, 2026 ahead of the anticipated 2027 release of the sequel.
+The re-release has been remastered in 4K quality with Dolby Atmos sound.
+The release was handled by Fathom Events and Lionsgate.